-Studies have consistently shown that indoor air quality is at least five times more polluted than outdoor air quality.
-During the winter months, however, this percentage can be even higher because we open windows and doors less often when it’s cold.
+Scientific studies consistently show that indoor air quality is at least five times more polluted than outdoor air quality.
+During the winter months, however, the quality of indoor air can be even lower because we open windows and doors less often when it’s cold.

-When we keep our houses closed up, we trap in all the bacteria and viruses we track home.
-In addition, appliances like fireplaces, furnaces, ovens, stoves, space heaters and water heaters release gases and particulates into the air — and during winter they get trapped inside even more often.
+When we keep our windows and doors closed for months at a time, we trap bacteria and viruses we track home, allowing them to settle down and torment our sinuses and infect us.
+In addition, appliances like fireplaces, furnaces, ovens, stoves, space heaters, and water heaters release gases and particulates into indoor air — and during winter they get trapped inside longer and build up more.

-Breathing in poor-quality air can significantly impact your health and lead illnesses to last for longer periods of time.
+Breathing poor-quality air can negatively affect your health and allow illnesses to last for longer periods of time.
 It can be especially dangerous for people with respiratory ailments like asthma and bronchitis.

-Opening doors and windows is great for getting air circulation moving in your home, but that just airs it out one day.
-It’s hard to do that on a daily basis during the winter.
-Instead, look into getting trickle vents installed.
-These allow fresh air to trickle in to your home, and for polluted air to trickle out.
-Since it’s just a small stream of air, it’s not as much of a burden on your heating bill.
+Opening doors and windows is great for getting air circulation moving in your home, but it’s just a temporary fix.
+It’s hard to air out your house daily during cold or stormy weather.
+Instead, consider getting trickle vents installed.
+Trickle vents allow fresh air to trickle in to your home and for polluted air to trickle out.
+Since it’s just a small stream of air, it’s not big a burden on your heating bill, but it makes a tremendous difference.

 Replace Your HVAC Filters

-Make sure that you’re replacing the filters in your heating system regularly.
-Dust can accrue in older filters, and then the heater will blow that into your home, further polluting the air.
+Make sure that you replace the filters in your heating system regularly.
+The beginning of winter is the right time to start if you’ve failed to maintain your filters.
+Dust gathers in older filters, and when you turn on the furnace that dust gets circulated throughout your home, further polluting the air.
 Consult your HVAC manual or a local expert for information on how often to replace your filters.

 Use an Air Purifier